 PRESIDENT HUNT.

+(Absent on leave, 1912-1913)

-(Office hours, 8:30 A. M. daily.)
-ASSOCIATE SPENCER.
+ASSOCIATE PROFESSOR SPENCER.

 The required work in this department comprises one hour a week during the first semester of the Freshman year, four hours a week during the first semester, and five hours a week during the second semester of the Senior year.
-Elective work in Logic is offered through both semesters, three hours per week, open to Juniors and Seniors and other advanced students at the discretion of the Instructor.
+Elective work in Logic is offered through both semesters, three hours per week, epen to Juniors and Seniors and other advanced students at the discretion of the Instructor.